Mordechai1323/Sudoku-Game/README.md

 # Sudoku Game
-This project was written as part of a final project for the course Advanced Programming in the C language.
+This project was written as part of a final project for the course Advanced Programming in the C language(full assignment details [here]()).

 # Description
 Sudoku is a logic-based, combinatorial number-placement puzzle.
 The objective of the game is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 subgrids that compose the grid contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.